 - x gets the first element in the list

 - xs gets the rest of the list (xs = excess :)

-- the value is a list with x+k at the front
+- the value is a list with x at the front

-- where the rest of the list is xs with k added to each element
+- where the rest of the list is xs with lst appended to it

 - base case

 - eventually, as we process the elements of the first list, we will get to the end, which will be an empty list